 11) Always keep copies of everything you sign.
 And never sign blank forms.

 In traditional banking, borrowers must provide collateral to obtain loans.
-However, if a borrower cannot provide collateral, they often find themselves in a situation where they need to borrow money and are unable to get a traditional loan.
-Loan sharks will often take advantage of this situation and prey upon consumers who have poor credit and/or lack sufficient collateral.
+However, if borrowers cannot provide collateral, they often find themselves in a situation where they need to borrow money and cannot get a traditional loan.
+Loan sharks usually take advantage of this situation and prey upon consumers with poor credit and insufficient collateral.

 Is Loan Sharking illegal?

 Yes, loan sharking is sometimes legal.
-However, there are many reasons why it is not always legal.
+However, there are many reasons why it is only sometimes permitted.
 Loan sharks are sometimes referred to as “loan sharks” because they are often associated with them.
 Loan sharks are often considered illegal, and many states regulate them harshly.
-However, loan sharks are often associated with organized crime and other unsavory activities.
+However, loan sharks often relate to organized crime and other unsavory activities.
 At worst, loan sharks can be dangerous.
 Borrowers must understand the risks before taking out a loan.

 Loan Sharking example

 What is loan sharking is a term used to describe borrowing money at high-interest rates (typically over 300%) from individuals who have little or no collateral to secure the loan.
-In some cases, the borrower may not even make any payments back to the lender.
-These loans are often referred to as “high-interest” loans.
+Sometimes, the borrower may need to make payments back to the lender.
+These loans mean to as “high-interest” loans.

-In order to understand how what is loan sharking works, we need to first look at what happens when someone borrows money.
-When someone borrows money, they enter into a contract with the lender.
-The lender agrees to lend them the money at a certain rate of interest.
 If the borrower does not pay back the loan, then the lender gets their money back plus the amount of interest they paid out.
-However, if the borrower pays back the loan, then both parties get something out of the deal.
-The borrower gets to keep using the borrowed money, and the lender gets to avoid having to pay out the full amount of the loan.
+However, if the borrower pays back the loan, both parties get something out of the deal.
+The borrower gets to keep using the borrowed money, and the lender gets to avoid paying out the loan amount.